 Development of the Museum’s Code

-Museum organizations, including the American Association of Museums (AAM) and the Southeastern Museums Conference (SEMC) to which FLMNH subscribes, have adopted Codes of Ethics.
+Museum organizations, including the American Alliance of Museums (AAM) and the Southeastern Museums Conference (SEMC) to which FLMNH subscribes, have adopted Codes of Ethics.
 Code of Ethics for Museums was adopted by the Board of Directors of the AAM on 12 November 1993, published by the AAM (l994), and revised (2000).
 FLMNH has always adhered to those codes and continues to do so in principle.
-In particular FLMNH subscribes to the AAM 2000 code.
-In 1998, however, in view of its own particular mission and special experiences with ethical issues, the FLMNH adopted the following code of ethics.
-The format of this code generally follows that of Museum Ethics published by the AAM (1994; revised 2000).
-No single code can cover all of the issues facing a complex institution like the Florida Museum of Natural History with its extensive research collections, teaching functions, exhibits, public programs, school programs, publications, and other ancillary activities.
+FLMNH subscribes to the AAM 2000 code and the International Council of Museums (ICOM) Code of Ethics for Natural History Museums, adopted in 2013, as well as the ICOM Code of Ethics for Museums, adopted in 1986, revised in 2004 and currently under review.
+In 1998, however, in view of its own mission and special experiences with ethical issues, the FLMNH adopted the following code of ethics.
+The format of this code follows that of Museum Ethics published by the AAM (1994; revised 2000).
+No single code can cover all the issues facing a complex institution like the Florida Museum of Natural History with its extensive research collections, teaching functions, exhibits, public programs, school programs, publications, and other ancillary activities.
 Thus, the most expeditious approach was to design a code that fits the special needs of this institution and was consistent with Florida law.